-- 11.2 Translations will occur in accordance with Schedule 3. - 11.3 Higher Duties Allowance (HDA) - (i) An employee is entitled to a HDA effective from the ffppcooa the date of registration of this Agreement where the classification of a school is assessed at a higher level in accordance with the new classification methodology. - (ii) From 2020 any HDA will be assessed from the commencement of Term I and will be reassessed each year following Census. - (iii) Where the classification of a school is assessed at a higher level for three consecutive years and that assessment is predicted to continue, the position of the Principal will be advertised.
+- 12.1 From the ffppcooa 19 December 2019, Principals in receipt of a HDA following translation to the new classification methodology under the Teaching Service(Tasmanian Public Service) Principals Agreement 2013, will continue to be assessed as from the commencement of Term 1 2020, each year following the Census, and - Where the classification of a school is assessed at a higher level for three consecutive years and that assessment is predicted to continue, the position of the Principal will be advertised.

-12 CORRECTIONS ALLOWANCE
+13 CORRECTIONS ALLOWANCE

-- 12.1 In addition to an employee's base salary rate an all-purpose allowance of 6.5% is to be paid to employees who are engaged to undertake duties at Ashley Youth Detention Centre. - 12.2 This allowance is payable during all periods of paid leave. - 12.3 This allowance is payable from the date of registration of the Agreement.
+- 13.1 In addition to an employee's base salary rate an all-purpose allowance of 6.5% is to be paid to employees who are engaged to undertake duties at Ashley Youth Detention Centre. - 13.2 This allowance is payable during all periods of paid leave.

-13 INCENTIVE PAYMENTS - ISOLATED SCHOOLS
+14 INCENTIVE PAYMENTS - ISOLATED SCHOOLS

-Schedule I of this Agreement contains additional annual payments to teachers in schools listed in Clause I (ii) of Schedule I.
+Schedule 1 of this Agreement contains additional annual payments to teachers in schools listed in Clause 1(ii) of Schedule 1.

-14 ADJUSTMENT OF WAGE RELATED ALLOWANCES
+15 ADJUSTMENT OF WAGE RELATED ALLOWANCES